7 Signs Your Partner Makes Your Relationship a Priority

 Some couples seem to take life’s demands in stride.
 They seem to draw strength from each other.
 How do they do it?

 A relationship that provides a source strength and support often has a foundation of “us first.”

-So what does it mean to put the relationship first?
+So what does it mean to “be there for each other” and put the relationship first?

 What Putting Your Partner First in a Relationship Means